Overview for the MINI

 Standard safety equipment on board the MINI Coupe includes front airbags and head-thorax airbags, which are integrated into the sides of the seat backrests, three-point inertia-reel seat belts including belt force limiters and belt tensioners, and a tyre defect indicator.

-The MINI coupe has a range of available exterior paint finishes, interior colours, upholstery variants and equipment features, together with a selection of other options specific to the Coupé.
+The new MINI coupe, in contrast to the used Mini Coupe, has a range of available exterior paint finishes, interior colours, upholstery variants and equipment features, together with a selection of other options specific to the Coupé.